fwaris/FsOperator/readme.md

 - You may respond to the message and continue the task further
 - Or cancel the task by clicking **Cancel Task**

-> ⚠️ *This is beta code.
+> ⚠️ *Caveat: This is beta code.
 It has not been fully battle-tested.*

 ---